|

 Speakers: Rabbi Elliot Cosgrove, spiritual leader of Park Avenue Synagogue

-Rabbi Jason Klein, senior rabbi, Congregation Beit Simchat Torah
+Rabbi Jason Klein, former associate chaplain, Brown University, former Senior Rabbi, Congregation Beit Simchat Torah

-Hindy Poupko, senior vice president, UJA-Federation New York
+Hindy Poupko, senior vice president for community strategy and external relations, UJA-Federation New York

 2:05 pm - 2:20 pm